Nalinc/fuzzy-wallhack/README.md

 * **doc/** : `tox.xml` -  Sample marcXML generated for TOC
 * **doc/** : `multipleVolumeTOC.xml` -  Sample marcXML generated for TOC with multiple volumes

+## Disclaimer
+These scripts are supposed to be executed in a serial order.
+Feel free to contact me in case of queries.